miguelknb/ark-dino-manager/README.md

 # Ark Dinosaur Manager

-### An easy, quick and funny way to manage and breed your dinos in Ark!
+An easy, quick and collaborative way to manage and breed your dinos in Ark: Survival Evolved!

+This is currently in progress, no version is currently deployed.